abuiles/ember-101/hands-on.md

 export default Ember.Route.extend({});
 ~~~~~~~~

-Breath slowly and let's enjoy for a couple of seconds that fresh
+Let's breathe slowly and take a moment to enjoy that fresh
 feeling of deleting repeated code...

 Done?

-Next, let's add some styling to our project, we don't want to show
+Next, let's add some styling to our project.
+We don't want to show
 this to our friends as it is right now.

 ## Mockups

 Before changing our templates, we'll review a couple of mockups to
-have an idea of how our pages are going to look like.
+have an idea of how our pages are going to look.

 ### Friends Index

 ![Friends Index](images/friend-index-mockup.png)

-We'll have header which will take us to a dashboard, the
+We'll have a header that will take us to a dashboard, the
-friends index page and about page, additionally we can insert some
+friends index page, and about page.
+Additionally, we can insert some
-content depending on which route we are visiting, in the **Friends
+content depending on which route we are visiting.
+In the **Friends
 Index Route** we'll see a search box to filter users.

-Then we'll have a table which can be order alphabetically or by number
+Then we'll have a table that can be ordered alphabetically or by number
 of items.

 ### Friend Profile

 ![Friend Profile](images/friend-profile-mockup.png)

-Our friend profile will show us their data with an avatar which we
+Our friend profile will show us the user's data with an avatar that we
 might pull from Gravatar.

-We have links to add new articles, edit their info
+We have links to add new articles, edit the user's info,
-or delete their profile.
+or delete the user's profile.

-At the bottom we'll have the list of all the articles they have
+At the bottom we'll have the list of all the articles the user has
-borrowed with the option to mark them as returned or send a
+borrowed with options to mark them as returned or to send a
 reminder.

-If we are careful we'll also notice that the URL looks a bit different
+If we are careful, we'll also notice that the URL looks a little different
-to what we currently have, after the friend **id** it has
+from what we currently have.
+After the friend **id**, we see
-**/articles** (**..com/friends/1/articles**), whenever be visit the user
+**/articles** (**..com/friends/1/articles**).
+Whenever we visit the user
-profile, we'll render by default the nested resource articles, we
+profile, the nested resource articles will be rendered by default.
+We
-haven't talk about it yet,but basically we are rendering a resource
+haven't talked about it yet, but basically we are rendering a resource
-under our **Friends Show Route**, which will defer all responsibility
+under our **Friends Show Route** that will defer all responsibility
-of managing state, handling actions, etc to a different **Controller**
+of managing state, handling actions, etc. to a different **Controller**
 and **Route**.